PG&E's service area is divided into climate zones that reflect energy consumption needs.

 Understanding your electric charges starts with understanding kilowatt hours (kWh).
 Kilowatt hours are the units used to measure your electric use.
 You are billed based on how much electricity, in kWh, you use each month.

-Customers enrolled in the California Alternate Rates for Energy (CARE) program also pay for their electricity as they increase their usage, but their costs are based on three tiers, instead of the traditional five.
+Customers enrolled in the California Alternate Rates for Energy (CARE) program also pay more for their electricity as they increase their usage, but their costs are based on three tiers.

 How are baselines determined?